 • Following the instructions on their school wiki page students place the provided ‘SYMBOLS’ onto the keynote slides

-• Students complete the KEY slide listing and labeling each sound or instrument they hear
+• Students complete the KEY slide listing and labelling each sound or instrument they hear

 • Students then arrange their symbols into a time-line frame to depict the action of the music